Factorization homology I: higher categories: Disks

 \subsection{Iterated constructible bundles}

 Here we exploit the universal nature of $\Bun$ as a classifying object for constructible bundles.
-To this end, we utilize the point-set entity $\bun$ from which $\Bun$ is derived (see~\cite{striat}, or~\S6.3 for a review).
-The main output of this section is Definition~\ref{def.circ} which establishes the functor $\Bun^{\Bun} \xra{\circ}\Bun$ that we will make ongoing use of.
+To this end, we utilize the point-set entity $\bun$ from which $\Bun$ is derived (see~\S6.3 of~\cite{striat} for a review).
+The main output of this section is Definition~\ref{def.circ}.
+This establishes the functor $\Bun^{\un{\Bun}} \xra{\circ}\Bun$ of which we will make ongoing use.

 Consider the simplicial category

 whose category of $p$-simplices is the subcategory of $\Fun([p]^{\op},\strat)$ whose objects are those $X_\bullet \colon [p]^{\op}\to \strat$ for which, for each $0\leq i\leq j \leq p$, $X_j\to X_i$ is a constructible bundle; the morphisms $X_\bullet \to Y_\bullet$ are those natural transformations for which, for each $0\leq i \leq j \leq p$, the square